 Nutrition Facts of Carrot Tops

 Carrot tops don’t have any serious risks for guinea pigs, except for maybe too much calcium.
-This can be easily fixed by regulating the intake of carrot tops.
+High calcium consumption of your pet can lead to bladder and kidney stones formation.
+But this can be prevented by regulating the intake of calcium-rich foods.

 Carrot tops begin to wilt the second you pull a carrot out of the ground.
-However, if you intend to consume them or give them to your guinea pig later that week, you can boil them for 2 to 3 minutes.
-After you dry them, you can store them in the fridge.
-But keep in mind, you need to use them somehow within a week, no longer than that.
-The least they stay in the fridge, the better.
+However, if you intend to consume them or give them to your guinea pig later that week, you have to wash them first.

 What Are Guinea Pigs Not Allowed to Eat?